-What percentage of your under mentioned employees were given safety & skill upgradation training in the last year?
+8. What percentage of your under mentioned employees were given safety & skill upgradation training in the last uear?

-88%
+Permanent employees 88%

-Not Captured
+Permanent women employees Not Captured

-100%
+Casual/Temporary/Contractual 100%

+Employees

-Not Captured
+Employees with Disabilities Not Captured

-Has the Company mapped its internal and external stakeholders?
+1. Has the Company mapped its internal and external stakeholders?
 Yes/No